Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 That’s it.
 You’re up and running.

-Optional: Install Your First Gemini CLI Extension (Adds 5 Minutes)
+Optional: Install Your First Extension (Adds 5 Minutes)

 Install extensions using: gemini extensions install followed by a GitHub URL or local path.